- Food and Cooking

 - Bring broth and water to a boil in a small saucepan.
 Reduce heat to low and keep warm.

-- Place olive oil and minced onion in large saucepan.
-Cook over medium heat until onion begins to soften, about 5 minutes.
+- Place remaining 2 teaspoons of olive oil, slices mushrooms and minced onion in large saucepan.
+Cook over medium heat until mushrooms begin to give off their liquid and brown, and onion begins to soften, about 5 minutes.

 - Add barley and stir so that all grains are coated with olive oil.